-If you're looking for the best smart glasses around, we've got you covered right here.
+If you're looking for a pair of the best smart glasses around, we've got you covered right here.

-Smart glasses look to be the next big thing for augmented and mixed reality tech by bringing the power of AR to wearable frames on your head, as opposed to a large VR headset, for instance, which certainly looks to make things more convenient.
+Smart Glasses are looking to be the next big thing for augmented and mixed reality tech by bringing the power of AR to wearable frames on your head, as opposed to a large VR headset, for instance, which certainly looks to make things more convenient and portable.

-The last decade or so has seen multiple attempts to bring the tech to market, including Google's Google Glass for example, but it is only within the last couple of years, that it has become more viable for AR-type smart glasses to make their way to us.
+The last decade or so has seen multiple attempts to bring the tech to market, including Google Glass, but it is only within the last couple of years that it's become more viable for AR-type smart glasses to make their way to us.

-Offerings now include glasses that can display information to glasses that can have built-in audio functionality or both, and there are more on the way as we'll get to after our list.
+Offerings now include glasses that can display information on glasses that can have built-in audio functionality or both, and there are more on the way, as we'll discuss after our selections.